appbaseio/Docs/content/docs/search/rules.md

 For example, imagine an online smartphone shop that sold a limited inventory of iPhones in only 16GB and 32GB varieties.
 Users searching for “iphone 5 64gb” would see no results.
 This is not ideal behavior - it would be far better to show users some iPhone 5 results instead of a blank page.

-You can remove multiple words by space-separated values.
-E.g. `iphone samsung`.
+You can remove multiple words by using the tag based UI.

 ![remove words](https://i.imgur.com/bVM7oFg.png)